openjck/prompt-scribe/README.md

-Scribe is a prompt which instructs an LLM to improve rough notes that are provided to it, while also providing an exact copy of the rough notes that were provided to it.
+Scribe is a prompt which instructs an LLM to rewrite rough, disorganized notes that are provided to it, while also including an exact copy of those rough notes.

 I use this prompt for general note-taking.
 The copy of the rough notes is helpful as a reference in case the AI is suspected of hallucinating or